gigamon-dev/SubspaceServer/doc/developer-guide.md

 > **Design note:** If you're familiar with other more robust Publisher-subscriber implementations, you might be wondering why doesn't it use weak references.
 The answer is, I just went for simplicity and speed.

 Each of the built-in Component Callbacks use a static helper class to assist with registering, unregistering, and firing.
-You can use the `ComponentBroker` directly, but the helper class make it easier to use, especially for firing/invoking a callback.
+You can use the `ComponentBroker` directly, but the helper class makes it easier to use, especially for firing/invoking a callback.
 These helpers can be found in the [SS.Core.ComponentCallbacks](../src/Core/ComponentCallbacks) namespace.

 ### Registering/Unregistering for a Component Callback